alterway/formations/cours/cloud/cloud.en.md

 ### Sharing ressources

-- A cloud provided services to multiple users/organizations → *Multi-tenant*
+- A cloud provided services to multiple users/organizations (*multi-tenant*)
 - *Tenant* or *project*: logical isolation of resources
-- Resources are available in large quantities (considered unlimited) but resources usage is not visible
+- Resources are available in large quantities (considered unlimited)
+- Resources usage is not visible
 - Accurate location of resources is not visible

 ### Fast elasticity

 - Provisionning and deletion of resources almost instantaneous
+- Enables *scaling*
-- Ability to automate *scaling* actions
+- Ability to automate these *scaling* actions
 - Virtually no limit to this elasticity

 ### Metering

 - Usage of cloud resources is monitored by the provider
-- The provider can do *capacity planning* from these informations
+- The provider can do *capacity planning* and billing from these informations
-- User is billed depending on accurate usage of resources
+- User is therefore billed depending on accurate usage of resources
+- User can take advantage of these informations

 ### Models